StrataCare

 StrataCare does not provide:

-• Wellness programs or rollouts
+• wellness programs

-• Individual counseling or coaching
+• coaching

-• Surveys or engagement initiatives
+• surveys or engagement initiatives

-• Prescriptive recommendations
+• prescriptive recommendations

-The audit stands on its own.
+The audit stands alone.

 What Leaders Receive